153 km · 2 Landing Points · 1 Countries · Ready for Service: 1989

 | Rønne, Denmark |

-Rønne-Rødvig is owned by TDC Group, Denmark's principal telecommunications provider.
-TDC Group operates a broad range of fixed and mobile network infrastructure across Denmark and the Nordic region.
+The Rønne-Rødvig cable system is owned and operated by TDC Group, Denmark's leading telecommunications provider.
+TDC Group is responsible for a wide array of fixed-line and mobile network infrastructure across Denmark and the Nordic region.
+The company's ownership of Rønne-Rødvig reflects its role in maintaining critical national connectivity, particularly for geographically isolated areas like Bornholm.

 Find the actual cable routing distance between any two cities